A Dessert for Everyone

 - Make the streusel topping by mixing the remainder of the butter, flour and brown sugar using a pastry blender or food processor just till combined and crumbly.

-- When crust is done, remove from oven and using pastry brush or back of a spoon, spread jam over the surface.
+- When the crust is done, remove from oven and using pastry brush or back of a spoon, spread jam over the surface.
 Top with berries, then sprinkle with streusel topping.

 - Bake 25-30 minutes or till berries are bubbling and topping is brown.
 Cool completely before cutting.